debroglie27/tensorEnv/Tkinter_prac/Projects/SE_Lab_Project9/README.md

 ---
 ### Adjuster Delete Window:
 This Window allows the User to Delete a record in the Adjuster Table.
-The User provides the OID value for the record to be Deleted and
+The User provides the Adjuster_ID value for the record to be Deleted and
 pressing the *Delete Button* deletes the record.

 ![Adjuster Delete Window](https://raw.githubusercontent.com/debroglie27/tensorEnv/main/Tkinter_prac/Projects/SE_Lab_Project9/FrontEnd_Images/Adjuster_Delete.png)